A statistical physics and dynamical systems perspective on geophysical extreme events: Acknowledgements

 \section{Acknowledgements}

 This perspective has issued from discussions held during the UNDERPIN symposium held in Erice, Italy, with the support of MITI-CNRS and the Ettore Maiorana Foundation and Centre for Scientific Culture.
+All authors wamrly acknowledge two anonymous reviewers and the handling editor, Valerio Lucarini, for very useful comments.
 SV thanks the Mathematical Research Institute MATRIX, the Sydney Mathematical Research Institute (SMRI), the University of New South Wales, and the University of Queensland for their support and hospitality.
 DF, PY, RN and EC received support from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 101003469 (XAIDA).
 DF, PY, RN and GM received further support from the European Union’s Horizon 2020 Marie Sklodowska-Curie grant agreement No. 956396 (EDIPI) and the LEFE-MANU-INSU-CNRS grant "CROIRE".
 The research of LC was supported by the European Union’s Horizon 2020 Marie Sklodowska-Curie grant agreement No. 101065985 (CYCLOPS).
 We also acknowledge useful discussions with the MedCyclones COST Action (CA19109) community.
 The research of SV was supported by the project {\em Dynamics and Information Research Institute} within the agreement between UniCredit Bank and Scuola Normale Superiore di Pisa and by the Laboratoire International Associ\'e LIA LYSM, of the French CNRS and INdAM (Italy).
-SV was also supported by the project MATHAmSud TOMCAT 22-Math-10, N. 49958WH, du French CNRS and MEAE.
+SV was also supported by the project MATHAmSud TOMCAT 22-Math-10, N. 49958WH, of the French CNRS and MEAE.
 PY and DF received support from the grant ANR-20-CE01-0008-01 (SAMPRACE)\\